gigaai/docs/api/handling-postback.md

 ]);
 ```

-When people click on the Start Chatting button, it will send a request which contains `START_CHATTING_PAYLOAD` payload.
+When people tap on the Start Chatting button, it will send a request which contains `START_CHATTING_PAYLOAD` payload.
 To handle this, we'll use `$bot->answer()` method again.

 **Example**